CMC-NCKH-2026/Weather_forcasting/README.md

 - Goal: explore historical weather observations and build forecasting models (regression/classification) to predict future weather-related variables.
 - Main components:
   - `charts/` - Contains the generated analytic charts
-  - `data` - Contains the input data for analyzing
+  - `data/` - Contains the input data for analyzing
-  - `models` - Contains the models in `joblib` format, trained with `scikit-learn` library
+  - `models/` - Contains the models in `joblib` format, trained with `scikit-learn` library
-  - `notebooks` - Contains Jupyter Notebooks for the project
+  - `notebooks/` - Contains Jupyter Notebooks for the project
-  - `src` - Contains Docker entrypoint and utility classes for the project
+  - `src/` - Contains Docker entrypoint and utility classes for the project
-  - `templates` - Contains the asset for the template of the website user interface
+  - `templates/` - Contains the asset for the template of the website user interface
   - `app.py` - Contains the main logic code of the webserver and the entrypoint for development runs
   - `console_app.py` - Prototype console-based app for testing the model predictions
   - `Dockerfile*` - Dockerfiles for creating Linux and Windows-based Docker images for deployment